graphile/graphile.github.io/src/pages/postgraphile/usage-library.md

     user in connection string and any role they can become); set this option true to skip these checks and create GraphQL fields and types for everything.
 The default is `true`, in v5 the default will change to `false`.
-  - `ignoreIndexes`: Set false (recommended) to exclude filters, orderBy, and relations that would be expensive to access due to missing indexes.
-Changing this from true to false is a breaking change, but false to true is not, so we recommend you start with it set to `false`.
-The default is `true`, in v5 the default may change to `false`.
+  - `ignoreIndexes`: Set false to exclude filters, orderBy, and relations that would be expensive to access due to missing indexes.
+Changing this from true to false is a breaking change, but false to true is not.
+The default is `true`.
   - `includeExtensionResources`: By default, tables and functions that come from extensions are excluded from the generated GraphQL schema as general applications don't need them to be exposed to the end user.
 You can use this